SkySaves/Book-Search/README.md

 7. When you log into the admin functions, and choose to change a user's password, it does not take any input and prompts you that "" does not exist.
 Then you press enter and it closes.

+2/26 Update:

+Searchbooks function needs to be reworked and a searchbookshandler needs to be added.
+The code needs to be rearranged as well so that the searchbook function can use some of the functions it's trying to use.

 There are probably more bugs, but that is what I found for today 02/22/2023